Blackwell, Oklahoma: Founding

-Zinc Smelter
+Zinc smelter

 The Blackwell Zinc Company smelter first began operations in 1917.
 In 1974, the 80-acre Blackwell Zinc Smelter facility ceased operations.
 At the time, it was the city's largest employer, employing 800 people in 1972, and over 1,000 at its peak.
 It also was one of the largest zinc smelter facilities in the United States.
-After its closure the land and was donated to the Blackwell Industrial Authority (BIA).
+After its closure the land was donated to the Blackwell Industrial Authority (BIA).
 Soil from the land was repurposed throughout the city, leading to widespread contamination of air and water, including the Chikaskia River.

-Additionally, one of the plant's two Corliss stationary steam engines was moved to Pawnee Oklahoma and preserved.
-This engine is run for viewing by the public on the first weekend of May.
+One of the plant's two Corliss stationary steam engines was moved to Pawnee Oklahoma and preserved; this engine is run for viewing by the public on the first weekend of May.

 The Oklahoma Department of Environmental Quality has been overseeing remediation of contamination at the industrial park, groundwater, and soil throughout parts of the city since 1992.
 Phelps Dodge Corporation, a subsidiary of Freeport-McMoRan Copper & Gold Inc, has owned the site since 1999.
-On October 15, 2009 the City of Blackwell filed suit against Freeport-McMoRan calling the contamination a nuisance, and alleging that 58 million pounds of toxic waste remained in the city, causing illness within its 7,200 residents.
+On October 15, 2009, the City of Blackwell filed suit against Freeport-McMoRan calling the contamination a nuisance, and alleging that 58 million pounds of toxic waste remained in the city, causing illness within its 7,200 residents.
 Following several changes of venue between Federal court and Kay County courts, the City of Blackwell and Freeport settled for 54-million dollars on February 4, 2010.